hngi/Team-Sentry-Frontend/PAGE-3/Readme.txt

 ...
-Page 3 - Explore our Facilities | Bookings
+Page 3 - Explore our Facilities | Booking